 Oh how nostalgic!
 Where do I even begin?
-There are plenty of places one can visit and do in Kenya.
+Because there are plenty of places to visit and activities to do in Kenya.
 Depending on your budget and time, you can chose to make your visit as short or as long.Either way, you are guaranteed an unforgettable experience.
 You can easily choose from the affordable camping tents and lodges to the luxurious camping tents and exquisite lodges.
 You chose your pick and enjoy!
 Today I will take you through the top 12 places I would recommend you to visit both as a local and as a tourist.

 Important Notice: They are an all year round show!